 Open to any major in the College of Fine and Applied Arts.
 Applicants must demonstrate

 how their art impacts their lives and the world and what they hope to accomplish

 If you are an applied artist (architect, urban planner, industrial designer, etc.),

 we encourage you to write your essay toward one of our other scholarships.

 To apply for these scholarships, please complete the application at

-Scholarship Committee for 2018-2019
+Scholarship Committee for 2020-2021

 Scholarship Chair: Sandy Camargo

 Assistant Scholarship Chair: Joyce Wright